COS301-SE-2021/Atbash/README.md

 - You can see a recoding of our [third demo here](https://1drv.ms/v/s!ArtWCXK1UVHqguoButdH9j2d3wSSMg)

 ---
-## SRS Document
+## Demo 3 Documentation

-Please see our [SRS document](/Documentation/Demo2/SRS_Demo2.pdf) to see more about the technical details of our application.
+- Please see our [SRS document](/Documentation/Demo3/SRS.pdf) to see more about the technical details of our application.
+- Please see our [Architectural Requirements document](/Documentation/Demo3/Architectural_Requirements.pdf) to see more about the architectural details of our application.
+- Please see our [Coding Standards document](/Documentation/Demo3/Coding_Standards.pdf) to see more about the coding details of our application.
+- Please see our [Technical Installation Manual document](/Documentation/Demo3/Technical_Installation_Manual.pdf) to see more about the installation details of our application.
+- Please see our [User Manual document](/Documentation/Demo3/User_Manual.pdf) to see more about how to use our application.

 ---
 ## Project Management Tool